Northeastern’s network extends to more than 2,900 corporate, non-profit, government, graduate, and professional entities around the globe.

 Northeastern’s Cooperative Education (“co-op”) program is an academic model that allows Northeastern undergraduate students to alternate between periods of academic study – when they are in the classroom for a semester – with six-month periods of paid, full-time employment experience related to their major and/or career interests.
 Employers value co-op as an effective way to meet current workforce needs and cultivate their talent pipeline with skilled, motivated student-employees.
 Each year, over 7,000 students are hired into co-op work experiences by nearly 2,500 employer partners across the United States and around the globe in over 80 countries.
 Co-op employers include Fortune 500 companies such as Amazon, Microsoft, EMC, and General Electric.

 Learn more about how you can build your talent pipeline as well as becoming a valued co-op employer-partner.
-Please complete our Co-op Information Request Form or contact Stephanie Pure at firstname.lastname@example.org or (206) 467-5484 for more information.
+Please contact Stephanie Pure at firstname.lastname@example.org or (206) 467-5484 for more information.

 Northeastern University’s distinctive approach to integrating rigorous classroom study with real–world experience creates a far more powerful way to learn.
 Our students enter the workplace with up to 18 months of professional, career related experience.
 Our graduates draw upon their co-op, global, community service and research experiences to contribute critical thinking and problem solving skills that enable them to immediately contribute to the success of your organization.